 Irish spell to get someone to call you

-Take a piece of parchment or fine quality writing paper and inscribe the name of the target.
+Take a piece of parchment or fine-quality writing paper and inscribe the name of the target.
 Write it in a circle twice, so the ends meet.
 As you do this, concentrate on the person's face and your desire for them to call you.
 Then, while still concentrating, put a needle through the center of the circle created by the name.
-Place the charm by the phone.
+Place the charm on the phone.

 Irish Hair binding / Bond of trust

 In ancient Ireland, it was customary for a man to braid a bracelet from his hair and give it to the woman he loved – a gift of trust – knowing what can be done to someone magically if you possess their hair.

 The binding is not activated unless she accepts the gift, thus accepting him and agreeing to the spell.
 This is not a binding that can be imposed on another person without their knowledge.

 Close the wound tightly with the two fingers, and repeat these words slowly:

 "In the name of Dagda, Bridget, and Diancecht.
 The wound was red, the cut was deep, and the flesh was sore; but there will be no more blood, and no more pain, 'till the Gods come down to earth again."